omarreis/GBE3D/demos/SailboatDemo/README.md

 Features:
 * Sailboatdemo is based on original GBE3D sample *waterdemo*.
+* Multi platform: Windows, iOS and Android.
-* Sailboat hull 3D model, made with Blender.
+* racer boat hull 3D model made with Blender ( embedded )
 * Main and jib sails with camber and quadratic leech.
 Configurable and dynamic sail mesh.
 * Ocean surface moves and the boats stays in the center, with configurable course and speed.
 * Boat floats on waves and changes pitch to match the surface.